codebar/tutorials/html/lesson3/tutorial.md

 Inspectors are development tools that help you view, edit and debug CSS, HTML and JavaScript.

 A very popular inspector is [firebug](http://getfirebug.com/), it works nicely on Firefox.
-Chrome has a build in inspector, but we do suggest you use firebug as it is much easier to use and change different properties with it.
+Chrome has a built in inspector, but we do suggest you use firebug as it is much easier to use and change different properties with it.

 ![](assets/images/firebug.png)